Registration and Basic Information

 If you are baptized and intend to join the Church, please send us a copy of your Baptismal Certificate, or call your church of baptism to send us one.
 This is one of those cases in which it is perfectly acceptable for an adult to ask mom for help.

 Additional information about RCIA is available from the U.S Conference of Catholic Bishops (click here).

 Already Baptized and Practicing the Faith?

 Though RCIA is a great way to join the Church, some are baptized as Christians and have a significant level religious instruction, spiritual formation, and involvement in the Church.
-Respectful of individual needs, please email Fr.
-Joseph (click here) to discuss other options for the Sacrament of Confirmation.
+Respectful of individual needs, please email our team (click here) to discuss other options for the Sacrament of Confirmation.